 '''

-$ git checkout main
+$ git checkout master

-(main) $ git pull
+(master) $ git pull

-(main) $ git checkout -b new-feature
+(master) $ git checkout -b new-feature

 (new-feature) $ # You are now in the new-feature branch.

 '''

 Try to commit small pieces along the way as you finish them, with an explanation of the changes in the commit message.
 Please see the Code Review page for more guidance.